tiannuo-yang/tiannuo-yang.github.io/index.md

 Email: <tiannuo_yang@126.com>

-🆕 07/2022 **Submitted** a working paper about [*optimization model under integrated passenger and freight transportation*](https://github.com/tiannuo-yang/G-VRP-IPD-TW) to Elsevier.
+🆕 07/2022 **Submitted** a working paper about [*optimization under integrated passenger and freight transportation*](https://github.com/tiannuo-yang/G-VRP-IPD-TW) to Elsevier.
 🆕 06/2022 **Graduated** officially from University of Science and Technology Beijing😊.

 ---